 There’s an overtaking manoeuvre unique to Australia, and it’s nothing to be proud of.

-SO THERE YOU ARE, cruising at 100km/h exactly on the freeway, in the middle of three lanes.
+SO THERE YOU ARE, cruising at 100km/h exactly on the freeway, in the middle of three lanes (legally, in Victoria).
 Ahead is another driver doing 98km/h, and eventually you draw close enough for an overtake.

 That overtake at a speed difference of 2km/h means you’ll need 90 seconds to get past, over which you’ll travel 2.5km.
 And that’s assuming you maintain an even 2km/h overtake rate.
 The car being overtaken might speed up just a fraction, or you may slow down a touch.
 Then you’re in overtaking limbo…unable to complete the overtake, but unwilling to drop back and start again.
-You certainly don’t want to increase speed to say 103km/h as you run the risk of a fine.
+And with increasingly heavy fines for exceeding the signed limit by only the smallest of margins, you certainly don’t want to increase speed to about 103km/h as you run the risk of a fine.
 Instead, you’re side by side with the other car for the rest of eternity, a dual-lane rolling blockage.

 This scenario does not make for safe, efficient or stress-free driving, but it is the Australian Overtake and it is a problem.

 Aside from the frustration of both drivers involved in the overtake, when someone else comes up behind you they have to wait a long, long time before they can get past, which is why passing on the left – undertaking – happens.
 Undertakes are not safe, but they’re very common in Australia because of the Australian Overtake.
 The driver behind could also slow down and wait, and some will wag sanctimonious fingers, saying that’s what should happen.